-Changes in certain assumptions as of December 31, 2022: none.
+Changes in certain assumptions as of December 31, 2023: The load for end of career payments affecting final average earnings was increased from 12% to 13%.

 Marriage Assumption: 50% of males and 50% of females are assumed to be married for purposes of death-in-service benefits.
 Male spouses are assumed to be three years older than female spouses.